 Keep feet on footrests all times when the machine is moving.
+Never operate the tractor without a deck or implement installed.

 1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
 DO NOT hold forward on steering levers.
 It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed).